ahinkka/my-little-ruuvi-setup/README.md

 Ruuvi sensors.

 The main design driver for this project is that I want something *dirt simple* and *easy to maintain*.
-Currently it requires one to copy four files to the Pi and create an autostart script so that both the custom RuuviCollector and Python script are started when the Pi boots up.
+Currently it requires one to just copy a bunch of files and create an autostart script so that both everything works on a Raspberry Pi.

 TBD and other musings:
  - Currently everything runs on a Raspberry Pi 3B rev 1.3, but the plan is to